mgd1984/PromptPrints/src/docs/README_2.md

 ## Overview

 This repo contains code & documentation for Gener8or Studios' prompt-to-print business model.
-The system allows users to generate custom art using AI, customize it, and order high-quality prints on-the-spot.
+The system allows users to create mind-blowing generative art works, customize them, and order high-quality prints on-the-spot.
 This README provides a comprehensive guide to the workflow.

 ## Table of Contents